Dueris/OriginsPaper/API-DOCS.md

 Origin originsOrigin = PowerHolderComponent.getOrigin(player, CraftApoli.getLayerFromTag("origins:origin"));
 ```

 And thats it!
-That should cover everything important that you need to know for the GenesisMC CraftApoli system.
+That should cover everything important that you need to know for the OriginsPaper CraftApoli system.
 Ping
 @dueris in the discord server if you have any questions regarding the API or specific functionalities of the plugin.